Book Study

 Previous Studies:

-Being Human: Bodies, Minds, Persons by Rowan Williams; The Spiritual Life by Evelyn Underhill; Forgiveness and Reparation, the Healing Journey by Mpho Tutu van Furth, Being Christian by Rowan Williams, and Following Jesus: Finding our Way Home in an Age of Anxiety by Henri Nouwen
+Gratefulness, the Heart of Prayer: An Approach to Life in Fullness by David Steindl-Rast; The Difficult Words of Jesus—A Beginner's Guide to His Preplexing Teaching by Amy-Jill Levine; Being Human: Bodies, Minds, Persons by Rowan Williams; The Spiritual Life by Evelyn Underhill; Forgiveness and Reparation, the Healing Journey by Mpho Tutu van Furth, Being Christian by Rowan Williams, and Following Jesus: Finding our Way Home in an Age of Anxiety by Henri Nouwen

 Bible Study

-Adult Bible Study: The Book of Genesis
+Adult Bible Study: The Psalms: Prayers for Every Season

-Sundays, 11:45 am – 12:30 pm
+Sundays, 11:30 am – 12:30 pm

 Reception Room in Parish House

-To learn more, contact Warren Loy at warrentloy@gmail.com
+To learn more, contact Warren Loy.

 Retreats